kayhide/aqo-ligo/slides/index.md

     - by Michelson and Morley
     - to study Aether
 * But...
-* 4km is still too short to detect gravitational wave
+* Still too short to detect gravitational wave

-## Fabry Parot cavities
+## Fabry Parot Cavities

 ![bg right 95%](./assets/Basic_michelson_with_FP_labeled.jpg)